wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-9-Consistency-and-Consensus.md

 ### Trade-off

-Every CPU core has its own cache and store buffer to increase performance and meanwhile, it drops linearizability.
+E.g. Every CPU core has its own cache and store buffer to increase performance and meanwhile, it drops linearizability.

 Linearizability is slow and not suitable for latency-sensitive systems.
 Weaker consistency models can be much faster.